alicembranos/Play-with-assembler---Team-8/README.md

 HTML5, CSS, JAVASCRIPT, JSON, GIT, BEM, SMACSS.

 ###### Steps for developing this project
-Design of the HTML file.
+Design of the HTML file.<br>
-Development the logical of the game.
+Development the logical of the game.<br>
-Finally, finnish with the definition of the CSS.
+Finally, finnish with the definition of the CSS.<br>
-The most important aspects and methods used in the developing process:
+The most important aspects and methods used in the developing process:<br>
--Create an initial dashboard to develop the project.
+-Create an initial dashboard to develop the project.<br>
--Another  important point to mention is keeping the peer coding all over the developing process.
+-Another  important point to mention is keeping the peer coding all over the developing process.<br>
--Using the localStorage to storage data
+-Using the localStorage to storage data<br>
--Array.sort() method to order all the elements of an array -Array.find() method to find  the first element of an array which satisfies a test function -Using css variables
+-Array.sort() method to order all the elements of an array<br>
+-Array.find() method to find  the first element of an array which satisfies a test function<br>
+-Using css variables<br>
--Improve the use of css animations
+-Improve the use of css animations<br>
--Implement the BEM and SMACCS in the project
+-Implement the BEM and SMACCS in the project<br>
--Use the import and export in js files.
+-Use the import and export in js files.<br>
--Use the “.clientWidth” and “.clientHeight” to obtain the width and height of the element.
+-Use the “.clientWidth” and “.clientHeight” to obtain the width and height of the element.<br>
--Organising CSS properties properly
+-Organising CSS properties properly<br>

 ###### Steps organization
 <img src ="./src/assets/images/Whiteboard.png">